jduarte/immortus/docs/tracking_strategies.md

 Tracking Strategies
 ===

+## How configure which strategy should a job use?

-Tracking strategies are Ruby Objects that Immortus uses to track Job's status.
+Tracking strategies are Ruby Objects that `Immortus` uses to track Jobs statuses.
 It will use an available tracking strategy in the following order:

-## How configure which strategy should a job use?

 1. If the Job has defined an [Inline Tracking Strategy](#inline-tracking-strategy) it will use it.
 2. If not it will use the [User Global Configured](#user-global-configured) if defined